Walter Samuel

 Samuel began his club career with domestic club Newell's Old Boys in 1996, later moving to Boca Juniors the following year.
 This was soon followed by a move to Europe in 2000, and spells with Italian club Roma, and Spanish club Real Madrid.
 In 2005, he returned to Italy, joining Inter, where he remained for nine seasons, winning five consecutive Serie A titles; he played a key role in the club's treble success in the 2009–10 season, partnering with Lúcio in defence under José Mourinho.
 At an international level, he has accumulated over 50 caps for the Argentina national team, representing his country at two FIFA World Cups, the 1999 Copa América, and the 2005 FIFA Confederations Cup, where he won a runners-up medal.

 Early life and personal life

-He was born Walter Lujan, and made his professional debut for Newell’s and played the World Youth Cup under that name.
-He later took the last name of his stepfather, Oscar Samuel.
+He was born Walter Luján, making his professional debut for Newell's and playing the World Youth Cup under that name.
+He later took the last name of his stepfather, Óscar Samuel.
 He has two sisters.

 Samuel is married to Cecilia.
 They have two sons and a daughter.